paulmillr/scure-bip39/README.md

 - 📦 ESM and common.js
 - ➰ Only 2 audited dependencies by the same author:
   [noble-curves](https://github.com/paulmillr/noble-curves) and [scure-base](https://github.com/paulmillr/scure-base)
-- 🪶 37KB with all deps bundled and 167KB wordlists: much smaller than similar libraries
+- 🪶 37KB with all deps bundled and 279KB with wordlists: much smaller than similar libraries

 Check out [scure-bip32](https://github.com/paulmillr/scure-bip32) if you need hierarchical deterministic wallets ("HD Wallets").